 Genetic variants tested

 Different laboratories and genetic tests interrogate different genes and variants, which can lead to meaningful differences in results.
-Currently, standards do not exist for variants that must be tested (PMID: 20889555).The CDC’s Genetic Testing Reference Material Coordination Program (GeT-RM) conducted a study where nine volunteer clinical, research, and commercial laboratories were provided with blinded genomic DNA samples for genotyping for a number of pharmacogenes using a variety of different methods (i.e., single nucleotide variant (SNV) genotyping, copy number variant (CNV) assessment, and DNA sequence analysis).
+Currently, standards do not exist for variants that must be tested (PMID: 20889555).The CDC’s Genetic Testing Reference Material Coordination Program (GeT-RM) conducted a study where nine volunteer clinical, research, and commercial laboratories were provided with blinded genomic DNA samples for genotyping for a number of pharmacogenes using a variety of different methods (i.e., single nucleotide variant (SNV) genotyping, copy number variant (CNV) assessment, and DNA sequence analysis) (PMID: 20889555).
 None of the laboratories interrogated the same set of variants for any of the pharmacogenes analyzed; therefore, different haplotype calls were reported for the same allele.
 The implications of these findings are clinically critical as it can cause an incorrect assignment of phenotype and ultimately result in a different recommended clinical action.
 For example, the no function CYP2C19*4 allele has been identified in linkage disequilibrium with the increased function CYP2C19*17 (c.-806C>T) allele in certain ethnic subpopulations (CYP2C19*4B) (1, 2).
-If rs28399504, which defines the CYP2C19*4 haplotype, is not tested, CYP2C19 intermediate metabolizer could be misclassified as an ultra-rapid or normal metabolizer.
+If rs28399504, which defines the CYP2C19*4 haplotype, is not tested, CYP2C19 intermediate metabolizer could be misclassified as an ultra-rapid or normal metabolizer (PMID:26479518).

 Currently, the Association for Medical Pathology (AMP) has an effort underway to create recommendations for a minimum set of alleles to include in clinical each pharmacogene genotyping panel.
 These recommendations are intended to inform clinical laboratory professionals when designing and validating clinical pharmacogenomic assays, to promote standardization of pharmacogenomic testing across different laboratories, and to complement other clinical guidelines such as CPIC.
 Using criteria such as allele function, population frequency, and availability of reference materials, the AMP Pharmacogenomics Working Group has proposed a recommended minimum set of alleles and their defining variants (Tier 1) that should be included in clinical pharmacogenomic tests.
 In addition, alleles that do not currently meet one or more of the criteria for inclusion in Tier 1 and are thus considered optional for clinical testing (Tier 2).
 These recommendations are intended to facilitate testing by laboratories and to improve genotyping concordance across laboratories.
 (Pratt VM, Del Tredici AL, Hachad H, Ji Y, Kalman LV, Scott SA, Weck KE.
 CYP2C19 Genotyping Recommendations: A Report of the Association for Molecular Pathology.
 J Mol Diag (in press).